 Portugal for Digital Nomads

 If you’re a digital nomad that’s looking for a European country, look no further than Portugal.
 This Mediterranean destination boasts of great beaches, high-quality food, and fast internet connectivity.

 Having fast internet while working abroad is key for many small business owners and bloggers.
 It’s hard to get your work done without the internet today!

 I have experienced this recently with my move north here in the states.
 Luckily, faster internet just arrived, and since I work early mornings I’m not affected often by the mid-day spikes of high usage.
-(It caused a long time uploading and downloading files!)
+(It caused a long time to upload and download files!)

 If you’re traveling solo, you can snag a room for as little as €350 to €550 a month.
 Not only this but, there are also many cafes and coworking spaces that welcome the digital nomad community.

 Year after year, Thailand remains an extremely popular option amongst remote workers.
 The population is extremely friendly, the food is delicious, and the cost of living is inexpensive.

 Chiang Mai, in the north of Thailand, is a great place to start this new adventure.
 The scenery is beautiful in this region, so if you need to feel inspired, don’t hesitate to stop by Chiang Mai.